Admission Preparation & Process

 Your doctor will write admission orders outlining the specific care that is to take place during your stay.
-Shortly upon your arrival to the hospital, a nurse will sit with you and/or your family member and complete an admission history including a patient profile.
+Shortly upon your arrival at the hospital, a nurse will sit with you and/or your family member and complete an admission history including a patient profile.
 Other health care professionals may have already asked some of these questions, but it is important to give the information to your nurse again.
 Together you and your nurse will plan the care that you will require during your stay.
 Plans for your discharge will be started at this time and the outcomes expected of your care will be noted on the care plan.

-Should you require any operative procedures, invasive procedures or the administration of blood products, a detailed consent will be obtained at that time.
+Should you require any operative procedures, invasive procedures or the administration of blood products, detailed consent will be obtained at that time.
 Before you sign the consent, you or your assigned decision maker must ensure that you have received information about the procedure including any questions you may have and the risks/benefits.

 Patient Rights and Responsibilities

-The RLMCMH has a ‘scent free’ policy.
+The RLMCMH has a ‘scent-free’ policy.
 Please do not use perfumes, colognes or other scented products on the day of your visit.